-Recipes sometimes call for cooks to blanch fruits or vegetables.
+Recipes sometimes call for home cooks to blanch fruits or vegetables.
 While it may sound like an elaborate technique too tricky to attempt at home, it's not.
-Blanching simply means is put the item in question in boiling water, lift it out after the prescribed time, and cool it off quickly (often in a bowl of ice water).
+Blanching simply means putting the item in question in boiling water, lifting it out after the prescribed time, and cooling it off quickly (often in a bowl of ice water).
 In short, it's a handy and super easy technique to know.

 Prepare your workstation prior to blanching.
 Use a pot that is big enough to fit your vegetables or blanch in multiple batches.
 Also, prepare a large bowl of ice water and if you will be blanching multiple batches, have a place to store the finished product.
+A dishcloth or plate should work fine.
 If you are blanching multiple batches, you may need to replace the ice water, as the hot vegetables will quickly melt the ice.
 You'll also want a slotted spoon or tongs to help remove the fruits or vegetables from the boiling water.

 - Bring a pot of water to a boil.
 If you are blanching peaches or tomatoes, leave the water plain.
 For everything else, add enough salt so the water tastes a bit salty.
-A good dose of salt helps the whole process along, maximizing flavor, and helping green vegetables stay green.
+A good dose of salt helps the whole process along, maximizes the flavor, and helps any green vegetables stay a vivid green color.

 - Prepare a large bowl of ice water.